 The Gap of Dunloe

-Best explored by foot, the Gap of Dunloe, stretches 11km and takes in 5 scenic lakes, through the MacGuillicuddy Reeks Mountain range, this glacial valley simply must be experienced to be fully appreciated.
+Best explored by foot, the Gap of Dunloe, stretches 11km and takes in 5 scenic lakes, through the MacGuillicuddy Reeks Mountain range, a glacial valley that must be experienced to be fully appreciated.

 For things to see and do in Killarney, please contact our Reception Team who will advise you on your visit.